 When you pay a premium for quality, it’s disappointing when ‘the little things’ are missed or the service doesn’t feel personalised and engaging; examples included delivering a teapot when a coffee was ordered, serving tea without a teaspoon, clearing plates whilst somebody was still eating, not explaining about the included breakfast at check-in or just a general lack of enthusiasm and warmth during various guest/staff interactions.
 In fact, the only interaction with any staff member that left me feeling positive was with the charming doorman, Chris, who embodied the passion for customer service and was an excellent ambassador for The Grand.
 Service is what makes a good hotel GREAT (or Grand…) but I just felt a little deflated.

 I hate to beat up The Grand; I think the product and elements of the service were good, but for £350-a-night, simply not good enough.

-Yes, the public areas of the hotel are awe-inspiring, the location spot on for exploring Brighton and the bar a perfect place to unwind with a cocktail or two of an evening, but overall I am not convinced that the quality of my standard room and service received matched my expectation; not once was did I feel like a special or particularly-valued guest, surprised or delighted, something one would expect at a comparable property such as The Savoy or Claridges in London.
+Yes, the public areas of the hotel are awe-inspiring, the location spot on for exploring Brighton and the bar a perfect place to unwind with a cocktail or two of an evening, but overall I am not convinced that the quality of my standard room and service received matched my expectation; not once was did I feel like a special or particularly-valued guest, surprised or delighted, something one would expect at a comparable property such as The Grosvenor, The Savoy or Claridges in London.
 If it weren’t for my most excellent company and the beautiful sunshine to accompany my time in Brighton, I probably would have felt rather disappointed about the overall experience at The Grand Brighton and rather short-changed in the process.